MA in Spirituality and Social Change

 And how can you be part of creating that world?

-Who is the MA for?
+Who is the MASSC for?

 • Those who are pursuing Word and Service (deacon) ministry in the ELCA